 Does The Saying Really Come From This Tale?

 “That the cow ordinance is going to paint the town red before it ceases to protest and make trouble.”

-If the phrase originated from Henry’s anecdote, then why did it take nearly five decades for it start appearing in print?
+If the phrase originated from Henry’s anecdote, then why did it so long (nearly five decades) for it to start appearing in print?
 To me, this suggests that the origins of the phrase ‘paint the town red’ lay elsewhere.

-Here are some examples of how to use this phrase in a sentence:
+Here are some examples of how phrase used in a sentence:

-- What with the positive news we heard today about your mother’s health, I think we should paint the town red and enjoy ourselves.
+- With the positive news regarding your mother’s health, I think we should paint the town red and enjoy ourselves.

 - My parents are visiting all the way from Florida.
 Once they arrive, I’ve made arrangements to ensure they have a good time during their trip.